This topic describes the syntax and examples of creating, searching, and dropping HNSW indexes in OceanBase Database.

 DROP INDEX index_name ON table_name;

-Create, search, and drop examples
+Create, search, and delete examples

-Create with table
+Create at table creation

-HNSW
+HNSW example

-Create a test table:
+Create a test table.

 CREATE TABLE t1(c1 INT, c0 INT, c2 VECTOR(10), c3 VECTOR(10), PRIMARY KEY(c1), VECTOR INDEX idx1(c2) WITH (distance=l2, type=hnsw, lib=vsag), VECTOR INDEX idx2(c3) WITH (distance=l2, type=hnsw, lib=vsag));